How We Analyze and Rate Campaign Ads

 Those early campaigns were notable for their invective, slander and hyperbole.
 Whereas today, more than 200 years later … well, maybe not that much has changed.

 Claim Check has since expanded beyond political ads to include fact-checking of scientific studies and media reports.
-But as the primary election approaches for U.S. House and Senate races in Connecticut, we’re returning to the political world, and offer this primer of what we do and how we do it.
+But as the general election approaches for the gubernatorial and U.S. House races in Connecticut, we’re returning to the political world, and offer this primer of what we do and how we do it.

 In analyzing political ads, we look only at objectively verifiable claims.
 A statement that Candidate X “will work hard for senior citizens” or that Opponent Y “is the wrong choice for America” are subjective expressions that don’t lend themselves to fact-checking.